Date of Award

 After testing the propulsion tank to failure in the hydrostatic pressure chamber, is it clear that the AlSi10Mg material is stronger than a billet Aluminum 6061 T-6.
 The maximum operating pressure of the propulsion tank is 160 psi and the pressure the tank ruptured is 410 psi proves that FEA correctly predicted a factor of safety of 2.10.
 The results also proved that the propulsion tank was over designed and needs to be optimized to reduce weight and be redesigned for additive manufacturing in mind, such as an internal lattice support structure.
 Some features are still included to ease the labor if manufactured by conventional means.

 Scholarly Commons Citation

 Solorzano, Geovanni A., "Development and Prototype Validation of an Additive Manufactured Cubesat Propulsion Tank" (2015).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 249.